Venzory/Venzory/docs/PRODUCT_DATA_BACKBONE.md

 3. Permission Guards:
    - Supplier can only see/edit their own GlobalSupplier
-   - Can only modify SupplierCatalog for their supplierId
+   - Can only modify SupplierItem rows for their supplierId
    - No access to practice-specific data

 4. Audit Trail:
-   - Log all supplier catalog changes
+   - Log all SupplierItem changes
    - Owner can review/approve changes (optional)
 ```